Raven-Symoné: 1989–2001: Child acting and early music releases

 In 1998, she was cast in the Eddie Murphy comedy Dr. Dolittle, as Charisse Dolittle, the oldest daughter of Murphy's character.
-Dr. Dolittle earned $294.5 million worldwide during its theatrical run.
 In 1999, she appeared in Zenon: Girl of the 21st Century as Nebula, her first production under Disney.

-In 2001, she reprised the role of Charisse Dolittle in the sequel Eddie Murphy comedy Dr. Dolittle 2.
-Dr. Dolittle 2 earned $176.1 million worldwide during its theatrical run.
-In the same year, she participated in two episodes of the comedy series, My Wife and Kids as Charmaine, Claire's pregnant friend, her first production under ABC.
+In 2001, she reprised the role of Charisse Dolittle in Dr. Dolittle 2.
+In the same year, she participated in two episodes of the comedy series, My Wife and Kids as Charmaine, Claire's pregnant friend under ABC.